mengbinhao/jack-note/docs/english/NPR.md

   - registration n
   - fraught adj
   - sniff n/v
-  - fame n/vt | defame v
+  - fame n/vt | defame v | defamation

   > xxx will become just the way things go
   > they just kind of have to find the way to reach the middle